What is a systematic review?

 Write and publish

-When you write up your review, not only are you reporting your findings and answering your question – you’re also reporting on the decisions made and the procedures followed to get you to that point.
-To make sure you don’t miss anything crucial in your write-up of the review, use the ‘Preferred Reporting Items for Systematic Reviews and Meta-Analyses’ (PRISMA) checklist.
+In your write-up, you are not only reporting your findings and answering your review question – you are also reporting on the decisions made and the procedures followed that led to your findings.
+To ensure that your write-up is complete and transparent, use the PRISMA checklist.

 - Look at your reference list.
 Which journals do you regularly and consistently cite?
-Your work will likely be of interest to both the journal and its readers.
-Make sure you check the aims and scope in the 'information for authors' pages of each journal you'd like to publish in (e.g. Journal of Clinical Nursing).
+Your work will likely be of interest to both the journal and its readers

-- Identify influential journals in your field using metrics.
+- Evaluate journals using metrics to identify those most influential in your field.
 There are a variety of metrics you can use to inform your decision.
 Some are more useful for certain disciplines than others.
-Check our Research Impact guide for more information.
+Check the Strategic Publishing Toolkit for more information

 How should I share my research?

 When you submit your article to a journal for publishing, you often sign over copyright to the publishing journal.
-This affects how you are able to share it in the future, and how readers are able to access it.
-If it is important that clinicians and practitioners are able to access your research, it may be important to consider what sharing options a journal offers, or look at open access publication.
+This affects how you can share it in the future, and how readers can access it.
+If it is important for your research to be accessible to clinicians and practitioners, check what sharing options a journal offers (often stated in open access or editorial policies on the journal/publisher website), or investigate an open access publication.

 For assistance with writing, contact your supervisor.